 Residents of The District of Columbia are no stranger to long winters and the dangerous weather that comes with them.
 Residential, commercial, and public property owners alike are all subject to laws that require premises to be kept free of hazards.
 The responsibility of keeping a property safe applies after snow and ice storms.
 When a property owner fails to make sure the property is safe, a person can become seriously injured.
 If you were the victim of a slip and fall accident on snow or ice, you may want to consider your legal options.
-The experienced personal injury attorneys at Trombly & Singer have decades of experience representing clients in legal matters after an accident.
+A snow & ice accident lawyer at Trombly & Singer has decades of experience representing clients in legal matters after an accident.
 Contact our firm today to schedule a consultation.

 Premises Liability in Washington D.C.

 All property owners are required to keep their property free of any dangers that can cause another to become injured.
 If a property owner is negligent and fails to maintain a safe property, they may be held responsible by the injured party.
 In order to determine at what point a property owner should be held liable, municipalities will have a grace period that can allow a property owner time to clear any snow or ice.
 For example, in Washington D.C., both residential and commercial property owners are responsible for making sure they have cleared snow and ice within 24 hours of the weather event.
 If a property owner fails to do so within that window, they may receive a fine from the municipality.
 In addition, after this grace period, property owners can be held liable for any injuries that occur on their property as a result of their negligence to clear the conditions.

 Tort Liability in Washington D.C.